- Basic Skills

 Help the school and counselors help you.
 Time off, schedule reorganization and physical education credit through independent study are possible only if you plan well in advance.
 Asking for these options after school starts creates administrative disruption and ultimately a refusal to help.
 Some changes take six months to a year to pass through proper channels.
 If your school does not allow credit for skating, there is a packet available through School Programs that is independent study for physical education.
 If you present this easy outline to your physical education department, it may help.

 The Graduating Seniors Program was developed to recognize the achievements of those individuals graduating from high school who have made the commitment to continue their training in figure skating while pursuing their studies.
 To be considered for this award, applicants must complete an online application on or before March 1 of the skater's senior year.
-Following the application deadline and review process by U.S. Figure Skating in early May, Graduating Seniors Certificates will be mailed to the listed point of contact at the athlete's school, and an email will be sent to the athlete notifying him or her the certificate has been sent.
-If applicants would like to use this distinction on their college entrance applications in the fall of their senior year, they will need to contact the U.S. Figure Skating Program Manager in regards to this so that other arrangements can be made.
+Following the application deadline and review process by U.S. Figure Skating in late Spring, Graduating Seniors Certificates and award materials will be directly mailed to the applicant’s house.
+At the same time, an e-mail describing the award and distinction will be sent to the listed point of contact at the athlete’s school.
+If applicants would like to use this distinction on their college entrance applications in the fall of their senior year, they will need to contact the U.S. Figure Skating Program Director in regards to this so that other arrangements can be made.

 School Programs are under the auspices of the Program Development Committee.